conan-io/docs/tutorial/creating_packages/other_types_of_packages/toolchain_packages.rst

         self.info.settings_target.rm_safe("build_type")

 By specifying ``self.info.settings_target = self.settings_target``, we explicitly instruct
 Conan to consider the target platform's settings when generating the package ID.
-This approach is particularly relevant for packages like cross-compilers, where the executable's might vary based on the target architecture or operating system it is designed to compile for.

-Also note that irrelevant settings for this case can be removed with ``rm_safe()``, focusing only on the attributes that impact the binary's compatibility with the target platform, such as ``arch`` in this example.
+In this case we remove ``os``, ``compiler`` and ``build_type`` settings as changing them will not be relevant for selecting the toolchain we will use for building and leave only the ``arch`` setting that will be used to decide if want to produce binaries for 32 or 64 bits.

 Define information for consumers